Intervention/docs/image/v2/api/width/content.md

 none

 ## Return Values
-Width of current image as integer
+Width of current image in pixels as integer

 ## Examples